SL1900/stella-nova-archive/README.md

+# STELLA NOVA ARCHIVE

+A website that acts like an archive containing inscriptions and translations of 'Nova' language from the game 'Stella Sora'

+## DEVELOPMENT

 React + Vite + Tailwind

-# DEVELOPMENT

 _nothing interesting yet..._
 _coming soon..._

+## CONTRIBUTION

+For now make an issue first, we'll discuss from there.

+_full version coming soon..._

-# LICENSE & CREDITS
+## LICENSE & CREDITS

 [MIT](./LICENSE)

-This fan-made, non-commercial project is not affiliated with Yostar.
-All Stella Sora assets and materials are the exclusive property of Yostar.
-Any game content shown here is used only for informational and educational purposes.
+This fan-made, non-commercial project is not affiliated with Yostar and is only for informational and educational purposes.